OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 <sup>1</sup> On Windows versions prior to Windows 11, the WebView2 control must be installed so that Office can embed it.
 It's installed with perpetual Office 2021 or later; but it isn't automatically installed with Microsoft Edge.
 If you have an earlier version of perpetual Office, use the instructions for installing the control at [Microsoft Edge WebView2 / Embed web content ... with Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2/).

 <sup>2</sup> When you use either EdgeHTML or WebView2, the Windows Narrator (sometimes called a "screen reader") reads the `<title>` tag in the page that opens in the task pane.
-In Trident+, the Narrator reads the title bar of the task pane, which comes from the **\<DisplayName\>** value in the add-in's manifest.
+In Trident+, the Narrator reads the title bar of the task pane, which comes from the add-in name that is specified in the add-in's manifest.

-<sup>3</sup> If your add-in includes the **\<Runtimes\>** element in the manifest, then it won't use EdgeHTML.
-If the conditions for using WebView2 are met, then the add-in uses that browser.
+<sup>3</sup> If your add-in uses an XML manifest and includes the **\<Runtimes\>** element in the manifest or it uses the unified manifest and it has a "extensions.runtimes.lifetime" property, then it won't use EdgeHTML.
+If the conditions for using WebView2 are met, then the add-in uses WebView2.
 Otherwise, it uses Trident+.
-For more information, see [Runtimes](/javascript/api/manifest/runtimes).
+For more information, see [Runtimes](/javascript/api/manifest/runtimes) and [Configure your Outlook add-in for event-based activation](../outlook/autolaunch?tabs=jsonmanifest).

 ### Microsoft 365 subscription versions of Office on Windows